navattic.identify({ email: user.email })

 Understanding the difference isn’t just about semantics; it’s about strategy.
 Responding to an RFI as if it’s an RFP can waste valuable time, while treating an RFP like a simple RFQ could cost you the deal.
 Knowing what a buyer is really asking for allows you to tailor your response, focus your energy on the right opportunities, and ultimately, improve your win rates.
 Let’s clear up the confusion and break down what each of these requests means for you.

-RFP: When You Need a Detailed Solution
+RFP: When You Need a Custom Solution

 An RFP, or Request for Proposal, is the one most sales teams are familiar with.
 When a company issues an RFP, it means they have a specific problem and are actively looking for a solution.
 They’ve done their homework and are ready to compare detailed proposals from different vendors.
 This is a formal document for important, high-value projects where the buyer needs to see not just what you offer, but how you’ll solve their unique challenges.
 Your response should be comprehensive, customized, and clearly demonstrate your value beyond just the price tag.
 This is your chance to showcase your expertise and present a compelling business case.

-RFI: When You're Gathering Information
+RFI: When You're Exploring Your Options

 Think of an RFI, or Request for Information, as the buyer’s research phase.
 They have a need but aren’t quite sure what the solution looks like yet.
 They’re casting a wide net to learn about the market, understand the available options, and gather general information from potential vendors.
 An RFI is more casual than an RFP and usually doesn’t lead directly to a sale.
 Your goal here isn’t to close a deal but to educate the prospect and establish your company as a credible, helpful resource.
 A great RFI response can position you as a trusted advisor, making it more likely they’ll send you the RFP when they’re ready to buy.